 Keep in mind that you may see a sizable difference between your FICO credit score and your VantageScore score.

-Thin or damaged credit file or other negative financial history
+You might have a thin or damaged credit file or other negative financial history

 Additionally, Apple notes that having a checking account recently closed by a bank – often the result of repeatedly spending more than your available account balance or failing to bring a negative account balance to positive – could lead to denial.

-Low income or heavy debt
+Your income is low or you have heavy debt

 Though they don’t appear on your credit report or factor into your credit score, your income and debt-to-income ratio – your total monthly debt obligations compared to your total monthly gross income – could also affect your Apple Card application.